Quick Answer:

 Instead of starting with pasta, rice, bread, or snacks, you start by asking:

-“What protein will make this meal filling?”
+“What protein will make this meal filling and hit 30+ grams per serving?”

 Then you build around it with vegetables, a base, sauce, seasoning, and storage.